openbible-io/content/README.md

 # content

-Monorepo that transforms, aligns, and indexes various Bible formats into a SQLite database and then exports static CSVs for <https://static.openbible.io>.
+Monorepo that transforms, aligns, and indexes various Bibles into a static site.